Limit orders can now be submitted through our UI, API, or smart contract.

 Enabling Limit Orders

-To start using limit orders, there is a one-off approval that must be completed, where you must approve LimitOrderBook to open positions.
+To start using limit orders, there is a one-time approval that must be completed, where you must approve the LimitOrderBook contract to open positions.

 Change order type to "Limit" and click on “Approve Limit Order” as shown below: